Elms in Australia

-The cultivation of elms in Australia began in the first half of the 19th century, when British settlers imported species from their former homelands.
-Owing to the demise of elms in the northern hemisphere as a result of the Dutch elm disease pandemic, the mature trees in Australia's parks and gardens are now regarded as amongst the most significant in the world.
+The cultivation of elms in Australia began in the first half of the 19th century, when British settlers imported species and cultivars from their former homelands.
+Owing to the demise of elms in the Northern Hemisphere as a result of the Dutch elm disease pandemic, the mature trees in Australia's parks and gardens are now regarded as amongst the most significant in the world.

 Species and cultivars

 A large number of species and cultivars are grown in Australia.
 The commercial availability and popularity of the various varieties has changed over time.
+"Deliberate planting of selected clones," wrote Spencer (1995) "combined with chance hybridisation, has resulted in a mix of elms rather different from that in England."

 English Elm

 English Elm (Ulmus procera) was a popular tree for park and avenue planting in the nineteenth century.
 One of the oldest known exotic trees in Victoria is the sole survivor of four planted in the newly established Royal Botanic Gardens in 1846.

 Dutch Elm

 Cultivars of the hybrid Dutch Elm (Ulmus x hollandica) are among the most commonly seen elms in Australia.
-They include 'Major', 'Vegeta', 'Dauvessei', 'Wredei', 'Canadian Giant' / 'Canadian Elm', and 'Purpurascens'.
+They include 'Major', 'Vegeta', 'Dauvessei', 'Dovaei, 'Wredei', 'Canadian Giant' / 'Canadian Elm', and 'Purpurascens'.
 'Major' was distributed in Victoria from the 1850s and 'Vegeta' from the 1860s.
 'Cicestria' was marketed in Australia in the early 20th century by the former Gembrook or Nobelius Nursery.
 Some hybrid elms of these group introduced to Australia from England are "commonly and erroneously referred to [in Australia] as 'English Elm' ".
+Similarly, an old tree labelled U. procera in Dunedin Botanic Garden, New Zealand (2023), may be an elm from England, but it is not the English elm clone.